PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 + Copy data from the CPU (host) to the GPU (device)

-+ Launch a GPU kernel to carry out computations
++ Launch a kernel to carry out computations on the GPU

 + Copy data from the GPU (device) back to the CPU (host)

 ![gpu-overview](https://blogandcode.files.wordpress.com/2013/12/cudac-1.jpeg?w=597&h=372)

 # What GPU resources does Princeton have?

-Only codes explicitly written to run a GPU will use the GPU.
-A code written to run on a CPU cannot take advantage of a GPU.
-Users on our HPC make this mistake.
-Your queue time is in part determined by the amount of resources your are requesting.
-Your fairshare value, which in part determines the priority of your next job, is decreased in proportion to the resources you request.
-In short, only request a GPU if your code was explicitly written to use one (or more than one).

 ## Adroit